karldaeubel/RingLoading/README.md

 If you are interested to find better lower bounds and contribute to research, use the given mixed integer programs provided in .lp format.
 The files rl*.lp model the base model as defined in \[Däu20\].
 The files lp_reduced*.lp incorporate some reductions in order to improve the size of the mixed integer linear programs that should allow the instances to solve faster and require less momory.

+If you want to create your solve or create your own mixed integer linear programs, you can use the source code provided in the generator folder.
+The code depends on gurobi and the boost program_options.
+It can be build with cmake.

 ### Results

 Every objective value